nkkko/ai-sandbox-benchmark/README.md

 # AI Sandbox Benchmark

-Welcome to **Sandbox Comparator** – an open-source, standardized benchmarking framework designed to evaluate and compare various code execution sandbox environments like Daytona, e2b, CodeSandbox, Modal, and others.
+Welcome to **AI Sandbox Benchmark** – an open-source, standardized benchmarking framework designed to evaluate and compare various code execution sandbox environments like Daytona, e2b, CodeSandbox, Modal, and others.

 Whether you're a developer looking to choose the best sandbox for your projects or a contributor aiming to enhance the benchmarking suite, this project is for you!

 ## 🚀 Get Involved

 We invite developers, testers, and enthusiasts to contribute by adding new tests or integrating additional sandbox providers.
-Your contributions help make Sandbox Comparator a comprehensive and reliable tool for the community.
+Your contributions help make AI Sandbox Benchmark a comprehensive and reliable tool for the community.

 **How to Contribute:**
 - **Add New Tests:** Extend the test suite with new scenarios to evaluate sandbox performance.